 USDA Symbol: rops

 The largest representative of a mostly shrubby genus, black locusts become burly, pictureque mature trees 30-50 ft. or sometimes 70 ft., in height.
 Branching tends to fork and become crooked and limby.
-Branches and twigs with spines.
+Small branches and twigs with spines, especially at the base of leaves.
 Leaves divided into ovate to oblong leaflets up to 2 inches long and 1 inch wide, rounded at the ends and with smooth margins.
 Blue-green, feathery, pinnately-compound foliage contrasts well with the deciduous tree dark, furrowed bark.
 Fragrant, white, pea-like blossoms hang in pendulous clusters.
 Flowers appearing in April and May.
 Fruit a flat, straight to slightly curved pod up to 5 inches long.

 The eagerness of Robinia pseudoacacia to establish just about anywhere has a dark side; Black locust is often considered an invasive species and a garden thug because it spreads very rapidly by root sprouts and by the copious seeds it produces.
 Its wood, renowned for its toughness, belies its habit of shedding branches in high winds.
-Finally, its thorns are vicious to anyone attempting to work in or around the tree.
-This species and its various cultivars and hybrids should be rejected for most landscape uses because of the trees many bad habits.
+Finally, its small thorns can surprise anyone attempting to work in or around the tree, especially young trees and new branches.
+This species and its various cultivars and hybrids should be rejected for most landscape uses because of the tree's many bad habits.

 Plant Characteristics